 In this article we’ll breakdown the complexities of StarCraft 2 Handicap betting, also referred to as Starcraft 2 Spread betting.
 We’ll cover how to understand them, interpret their odds, and offer all the great betting tips and tricks for newcomers and seasoned punters alike.

-Spread betting is an accommodating means of betting that is often favoured by enthusiasts that feel confident in their ability to predict end-game scorelines.
+Easily as popular as the over under esports betting strategy, spread betting is an accommodating means of betting that is often favoured by enthusiasts that feel confident in their ability to predict end-game scorelines.
 Not to mention, betting against handicaps can be very lucrative.
 However, when it comes to spread betting, we must apply your bookmaker’s proposed handicap and assess their odds before we can gauge whether participation is viable.

 When you bet on competitive eSports, depending on your chosen bookmaker, you may encounter handicap betting.
 Handicap betting, commonly referred to as “spread betting” or “spreads”, is an engaging way to bet on matches where simple Win or Loss outcomes seem determined or present unfavourable odds.